-At St Wystan's School, bullying is defined as the repetitive, intentional hurting of one person or group by another person or group, where the relationship involves an imbalance of power.
+Although there is no legal definition for bullying, St Wystan's School recognises bullying as a deliberate, intentional and targeted attempt made by a pupil or a group of pupils, to hurt or intimidate another pupil or pupils, and with one pupil exerting power over another.
+We recognise that staff assessing incidents of alleged or actual bullying will investigate all cases and will use the above definition to support them in identifying the incident.
 Bullying can be physical, verbal or psychological.
 It can happen face-to-face or through cyberspace.
-There is no legal definition of bullying.
 Bullying is often motivated by prejudice.
 It may not involve direct participation but may include manipulating a third party to tease or torment someone.